ShareThis sharing button

 Accommodation and Booking:

-There are plenty of hotels and guesthouses in these cities, but it's advisable to book your accommodation in advance especially if you're traveling in peak season.
+There are plenty of accommodations available in all three cities, ranging from budget to luxury hotels.
+It's recommended to book your accommodation in advance, especially during the peak season.

 Clothing and Essentials: